feiju12138/idea-hex-support/README.md

 ```

 Implement `BinaryStructureProvider`, advertise the supported template extensions, and return a `StructureAnalysisResult`.
 Depending on Hex Support optionally keeps the provider's own language support usable when Hex Support is absent.

+To make an uninstalled provider discoverable from **Find Structure Extensions**, include the exact phrase `Hex Support structure analysis` (`BinaryStructureProvider.MARKETPLACE_DISCOVERY_KEYWORD`) in its JetBrains Marketplace description.
+Hex Support searches Marketplace metadata for this shared keyword instead of maintaining provider plugin IDs, so publishing a new provider does not require a Hex Support release.

 ### Hex diff